Barry90/SkyGrid/README.md

 TO DO:
- - Add SQLLite support for save achievements and homes
+ - Add SQLLite support for achievements
- - Add Inventory loss system
+ - add home teleportation cooldown
  - better materiallist for end-layer
- - adding missing custom crafting recipes (EndPortalFrame, .. )
+ - adding more custom crafting recipes